Michigan Gun Rights Restoration

 We Are Dedicated to Helping Those Who Choose to Bear Firearms Do So Legally Under Michigan Law

 Michigan’s gun rights restoration application process changed substantially in December 2015.
 Before that date, each Michigan county had a gun board comprised of local law enforcement (generally someone from the county sheriff’s office), the prosecutor’s office, and the Michigan State Police.
 These gun boards heard all gun-related matters in Michigan.
 An appeal to the court system was necessary if the petitioner was unsatisfied with the Gun Board’s decision.
-Now, gun boards have been disbanded.
-A person who has lost their firearm rights and wishes to have their right to possess, use, transport, sell, purchase, carry, ship, and receive a firearm restored, must apply to the circuit court in the county where they live for the restoration of those rights.
+Now that Gun Boards have been disbanded, a person who has lost their firearm rights and wishes to have their right to possess, use, transport, sell, purchase, carry, ship, and receive a firearm restored, must apply to the circuit court in the county where they live for the restoration of those rights.

 A person must wait 3 or 5 years to file their petition, depending on whether the felony that caused the loss of gun rights is a specified or a non-specified felony.
 A person with a specified felony must also have done the following: